TeleScience

 Artifacts

-A schematic and PC board design exist on git.gag.com in the project hw/telescience, but no prototypes have been built yet.
+A schematic and PC board design exist on git.gag.com in the project hw/telescience.

 Future Plans